AMTE Early Career BIPOC Faculty Mentoring Program

-The Association of Mathematics Teachers Educators (AMTE) is proud to announce the launch of our mentoring program for early-career Black, Indigenous, and People of Color (BIPOC) faculty working in mathematics teacher education.
+The Association of Mathematics Teachers Educators (AMTE) is excited to announce the third cohort of our mentoring program for early-career Black, Indigenous, and People of Color (BIPOC) faculty working in mathematics teacher education.
+We are even more excited to announce that we are now expanding our program to support early- and mid-career scholars!

 What is the program?

-This program aims to foster and support mentor/mentee relationships specifically aimed at supporting early-career BIPOC faculty (including tenure-track, teaching, clinical, and professional track) as they navigate the demands of teaching, scholarship, and service in the profession.
+This program aims to foster and support mentor/mentee relationships specifically for early- and mid-career BIPOC faculty (including tenure-track, teaching, clinical, and professional track) as they navigate the demands of teaching, scholarship, and service in the profession.
 We hope that mentors will support and engage their mentees to move beyond simply surviving but thriving in higher education.
 We aim for mentor/mentee relationships to be mutually beneficial and that mentor/mentee spaces provide a sense of community, safety, and transparency, which are essential (and often non-existent) for BIPOC faculty in their home institutions.

 How are mentors and mentees selected?

-The committee, made up of members from both the Advocacy, Equity, and Research (AER) and Membership Divisions, will identify up to 10 mentors and 20 mentees for the 2022-2023 academic year.
-We aim to create small groups (e.g., one mentor and two mentees).
+We aim to maintain the small group (e.g., one mentor and two mentees) format we established in our first two years.
 Prospective mentors and mentees will complete an application.
 We will consider many factors in the application ranking and matching process (e.g., work experience, cultural competence, interests, needs, and expertise) that are important components of successful mentoring relationships.
+Members of the AMTE BIPOC mentoring committee will review applications to select mentors and mentees.

 What are the expectations?